Augmented Quantization: Mixture Models for Risk-Oriented Sensitivity Analysis: Algorithm steps

 \subsection{Perturb clusters}

-Once clusters are associated to representatives, the $\perturb$ step is required to explore the space of partitions of $(x_{i})_{i=1}^{n}$.
-Appendix~\ref{noperturb} illustrates why such a step is important through the example of a mixture of two uniforms that, without perturbation, cannot be identified from a given, seemingly reasonable, starting clustering.
+Once clusters are associated to representatives, the $\perturb$ step is required to explore the space of partitions of $(\xbf_{i})_{i=1}^{n}$.
+An illustration of why this step is important in our context is provided in the Supplementary Material, using the example of a mixture of two uniform distributions which, without perturbation, cannot be identified from an given initial clustering.
 Thus, a relevant cluster perturbation should be sufficiently exploratory.
-To increase convergence speed, we make it greedy by imposing a systematic decrease in quantization error.
-For a clustering $\Cbold = (C_{1}, \dots, C_{\ell})$ and $G(\Cbold)$ a set of perturbations of this clustering such that $\Cbold \subset G(\Cbold)$, we define the greedy perturbation $\perturb(\Cbold)\eqdef \underset{\Cbold' \in G(\Cbold)}{\argmin} \errquant{p}(\Cbold').$
+To increase convergence speed, we make it greedy by imposing a systematic decrease in quantization error through the clustering error.